 Bunker Hill Lookout, CA 2024

-Feed your passion for nature and adventure by volunteering at the breathtaking Bunker Hill Lookout Tower in California!
+Feed your passion for nature and adventure by volunteering at the breathtaking Bunker Hill Lookout in California!

 PROJECT PARTNER: Eldorado National Forest

-SESSION DATES: July 14-19, July 21-26, July 28 – August 2, August 18-22, August 25-30, and September 1-6
+SESSION DATES: July 14-19, July 21-26, July 28 – August 2, August 18-23, August 25-30 is Canceled, and September 1-6

-PROJECT SUPERVISOR: Brandon Allemen!
+PROJECT SUPERVISOR: Brandon Allemen and Chris Gustafson!

-CREW LEADER: TBD!
+CREW LEADER: Leo Kennedy!

 Project Site Description & History